denysdovhan/learnyoubash/exercises/positional_parameters/problem.en.md

     3: three
     5: five

-Do not pass any argument to your solution, when you try to verify or run your script using `learnyoubash`.
+Do not pass any argument to your solution, when you try to verify or run your script using `learnyoubash`!
 We will pass arguments automatically.

 ---